AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Results

-Furthermore, let us focus on the vorticity field halo momentum fields, $\bm{\tilde\omega}$, which generally appears in high-density regions of halos and is essentially induced by non-linear structure formation.
+Furthermore, let us focus on the vorticity field, $\bm{\omega}$, which generally appears in high-density regions of halos and is essentially induced by non-linear structure formation.
 The reconstruction of the vorticity field for two randomly selected slices is present in Fig.~\ref{fig:v_curl_point}.
 As seen, the vorticity field is tightly concentrated on high-density regions where the nonlinear processes such as shell crossing are occurring.
 Thus its magnitude is tightly coupled to the local density and decays rapidly at the linear regime (low density) of structure formation.
-Also, its direction seems to be distributed randomly, indicating that these high-density regions have strong a nonlinear process.
+The direction of the virial motion in these high-density regions is randomized and distributed randomly, indicating a strong nonlinear process.
 Due to the effect of nonlinearity on small scales, the vorticity fields are theoretically very difficult to reconstruct, especially through sparse halo samples.
-Here, however, we show the advantages of UNet, which can provide the reconstruction in $|\bm{\omega}|$ at very high accuracy, with the deviations in the mean and dispersion only about $|\bm{\omega}^{\rm true}-\bm{\omega}^{\rm UNet}| = 1.71\pm 3.15$ and $5.5\pm 6.90$ h$\cdot$ ${\rm km/s}/{\rm Mpc}$ for these two slices, respectively.
-Also, from the histogram distribution, the reconstructed directions for the vorticity component indicate that the reconstruction is unbiased, with the mean and $1\sigma$ error of $\Delta \theta \approx 20.0^\circ\pm 40.5^\circ$.
+Here, however, we show the advantages of UNet, which can provide the reconstruction in $|\bm{\omega}|$ at very high accuracy, with the deviations in the mean and dispersion only about $|\bm{\omega}^{\rm true}-\bm{\omega}^{\rm UNet}| = 1.90\pm 16.52$ and $7.97\pm 4.45$ $h{\rm km/s}/{\rm Mpc}$ for these two slices, respectively.
+Also, from the histogram distribution, the reconstructed directions for the vorticity component indicate that the reconstruction is unbiased, with the mean and $1\sigma$ error of $\Delta \phi \approx 22.3^\circ\pm 39.5^\circ$.
+Furthermore, Fig.~\ref{fig:v_div_point} shows that the results of the reconstructed divergence field are generally good, with deviations in the mean and dispersion of $|\theta^{\rm true}-\theta^{\rm UNet}| = 2.92 \pm 8.04$ and $6.14 \pm 8.39$ $h{\rm km/s}/{\rm Mpc}$.